Jen Ryland Reviews

 What is the deal with Laura’s letter?
 Oliver opens the envelope and finds a blank piece of paper.
 Laura tells the police it was a note saying she wants to talk to him.
 How did the Laura’s letter get back in the envelope if Oliver opened it?
 Based on the CCTV footage, the police think Laura dropped off the letter after entering the apartment and finding Oliver dead.

 Did Oliver not recognize Ciara from the trial?
 Was she not there?
-Maybe so much time had passes?
+Maybe so much time had passed?

 I loved the book, but I wanted more from